simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

       **Note**: *Do not enable all protocols at once.
 The ESP32 is not able to handle an unlimited amount of open sockets/connections, so only enable the protocols you are actually using.*

-      The small color selector beside each section's toggle button will determine the color of the RGB LED on the ESP32 XBee for that feature, so that you can keep track of its status.
+      The small color selector beside each section's toggle centerbutton will determine the color of the RGB LED on the ESP32 XBee for that feature, so that you can keep track of its status.
 Setting the color to black will disable the LED for that feature.
 Typically, a fading LED means the feature is working correctly/connected, while a blinking LED or no LED means the feature is awaiting a connection or could not connect to its target.

 ### 7. Profit?

 {{< figure src="esp32-um920.jpeg" alt="Finished DIY ESP32 GPS Base Station with GNSS.STORE UM982 Module" caption="Finished DIY ESP32 GPS Base Station with GNSS.STORE UM982 Module" link="https://gnss.store/um982-gnss-modules/241-165-elt0214.html#/18-form_factor-surface_mount/58-connector-ipex" >}}

 ### 8. Extras
-   1. **Full Reset**: In case you encounter any problems and are unable to connect to the device, simply hold the `BOOT` button for 5 seconds, and the ESP32 will be reset to its default configuration.
+   1. **Full Reset**: In case you encounter any problems and are unable to connect to the device, simply hold the `BOOT` centerbutton for 5 seconds, and the ESP32 will be reset to its default configuration.

-      {{< figure src="esp32boot.webp" alt="ESP32 Boot Button" caption="ESP32 Boot Button - randomnerdtutorials.com" link="https://randomnerdtutorials.com/boot-button-1/" >}}
+      {{< figure src="esp32boot.webp" alt="ESP32 Boot Button" caption="ESP32 Boot centerbutton - randomnerdtutorials.com" link="https://randomnerdtutorials.com/boot-button-1/" >}}

       If this procedure does not work for any reason, an alternative method to perform a full reset is to follow the [Firmware Update](https://github.com/nebkat/esp32-xbee/wiki/Firmware-Update) procedure, including the `wipe_config.bin` file as described.Incorporating your feedback, let's refine the guide with a focus on the utilization of Serial(0) for communication with the UM980 or UM982 modules, include comprehensive commands for both modules, and suggest tests for each step to verify correct setup and functionality.